… and why Pret doesn’t do a Loyalty Card system.

-Even while working at Pret I always questioned how Pret can have fair trade AND organic coffee while the coffee is so cheap.
+But, back to the free coffee marketing.
+Even while working at Pret I always questioned how Pret can have Fair Trade AND certified Organic coffee while the coffee is so cheap.
 This may be another area some may be looking into after having looked at the “natural” food claim.

 Clive Schlee, CEO of Pret and master of marketing with an approachable smile, his words on the freedom for staff to give free coffees and why: